The Green-Wood Cemetery 40.658° N -73.9941° W

 Trolley Program: Title I public-$250; other public: $325; private/non NYC: $400

-Though picnics are prohibited for the general public, school groups may arrange to eat lunch to eat on our grounds at the time of booking.
-School groups eating lunch at Green-Wood must respect our space and keep it clean.
+School groups may arrange to eat lunch on our grounds at the time of booking.
+School groups eating lunch at Green-Wood must follow all guidelines.

 Please note that we do not have picnic tables, and Green-Wood cannot provide storage for belongings or food.
 All food and drinks except water must be sealed and put away during programs.
 Green-Wood educators are not able to remain with groups while they eat.

-Programs begin and end from one of Green-Wood’s four entrances; each entrance has a limited number of bathrooms available for visitors.
+Programs begin and end from one of Green-Wood’s four entrances, and each entrance has a limited number of bathrooms available for visitors.
 Students are highly encouraged to use the bathroom before coming to Green-Wood, if possible.

-ADA bathrooms are located at Green-Wood's Main entrance and Fort Hamilton entrance only.
-All-gender bathrooms are located at all entrances.
+ADA compliant bathrooms are only at the Fort Hamilton entrance.
+All-gender bathrooms are at all entrances.

 Green-Wood always wants to accommodate schools and meet their needs.
-At the same, there are limits to our ability to reconfigure our programming schedule after we have confirmed programs.
+At the same time, there are limits to our ability to reconfigure our programming schedule after we have confirmed programs.

 If you wish to reschedule your program for any reason, you must submit a request by email to education@green-wood.com.
 Please do not text or call, as we need a written record of the request to avoid scheduling confusion.
 Please note that rebookings are subject to availability.

-If you request to reschedule a program up to 48 hours before a scheduled program (or before 5 pm on the THURSDAY before a program the following Monday), and we can accommodate you, we will rebook you at no extra charge.
+If we receive your request at least 48 hours before a scheduled program (or before 5 pm on the THURSDAY before a program the following Monday), we will rebook you at no extra charge or cancel and offer you a full refund.

 If you request a reschedule within 48 hours of your scheduled program (or after 5 pm on the THURSDAY before a program the following Monday), this is considered a cancellation, and we will have to charge a full program fee to rebook you.